RuneSchool/RuneSchool.github.io/_posts/2023-10-17-why-not-shavian.md

 ## Voiced and Unvoiced Dilemma

 In Shavian today, 𐑙 is for a voiced sound and 𐑣 is for an unvoiced sound.
-The problem is that in Shavian, tall letters are unvoiced and deep letters are voiced.
-This is a consistent rule.
+The problem is that in Shavian, tall letters are unvoiced and deep letters are voiced ([I learned recently that perhaps this should not be promulgated as a consistent rule](https://www.reddit.com/r/shavian/comments/1i85a5k/comment/m8r21s9/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button), but nonetheless it is).
 But Reed wanted the “ng” letter (𐑙) to be tall just for the fact that he thought it looked better as 𐑦𐑙 (-ing).
 But this is subjective. 𐑦𐑣 would look just as good and it would have the benefit of being consistent.

 Why does this consistency matter?
-Because in English there are phonemic rules like “plurals use a /z/ sound when after a short or deep letter, and they use a /s/ after a tall letter”.
+Because in English there are phonemic rules like “plurals use a /z/ sound after a short or deep letter, and they use a /s/ after a tall letter”.
 If you don’t have consistency with the letters, you need to have silly exceptions for things like 𐑙.
 An exception to a rule is yet another burden on a user of English and defeats the purpose of Shavian to begin with.
 It’s not worth preserving the mere opinion of Reed to have this exception.

 Now you may be thinking, "what about 𐑘 and 𐑢? 𐑘 (/j/) is voiced and it's a tall letter!"
-That is correct, but
+That is correct.
+I have nothing to say about it.

 ## SQUARE and NURSE Reversal